mongodb/docs-cluster-to-cluster-sync/source/includes/fact-oplog-background.rst

 that ``mongosync`` has not applied roll off the ``oplog`` on the source cluster, the sync fails and ``mongosync`` exits.

-During the initial sync, ``mongosync`` may not apply operations at a slower rate.
+During the initial sync, ``mongosync`` may apply operations at a slower rate.
 After ``mongosync`` completes the initial sync, it applies changes faster and stays more current in the source cluster ``oplog``.